quouch/quouch_flutter/README.md

 This will run the app on your machine, and you will be able to see the app in action.

+### Translations

+We're using internalization following [this guide](https://docs.flutter.dev/ui/accessibility-and-internationalization/internationalization).
+The translations are stored in the `lib/l10n` directory.

+Every time you run `flutter pub get` or `flutter run`, codegen will happen automatically.
+You should find generated files in `${root}/.dart_tool/flutter_gen/gen_l10n`.
+Alternatively, you can also run `flutter gen-l10n` to generate the same files without running the app.

 ## Tools

 ### Flutter SDK